Gering students experience Japanese cuisine, culture

 That hard-earned success was ended prematurely after the bombing of Pearl Harbor in 1942.

-Sugimura’s family was kept in that internment camp for over four years, and the experience led to another untimely death.
+Authorities kept Sugimura’s family in that internment camp for over four years, and the experience led to another untimely death.

 “I never met my grandmother because after four and a half years, she came out of the camp with undiagnosed breast cancer, so she passed away long before I was born,” said Sugimura.